deanrumsby/ts-web-template/README.md

-# js-web-template
+# ts-web-template

 A development template for working on web apps written in vanilla JavaScript.

 Configured with the following tools:

+- Typescript support

-- Webpack - with a dev server that allows hot loading of changes and that minifies the CSS and JavaScript used for production builds
+- Webpack - with a dev server that allows hot loading of changes and that minifies the CSS and JavaScript created for production builds

-- ESLint - configured with AirBnb's very popular ruleset
+- ESLint - configured with AirBnb's very popular ruleset and added typescript rules.
+Please make sure that all your files are written with the typescript extension .ts, as ESLint is set to ignore all .js files.
+This is to prevent these files from being incorrectly linted.

+- Jest - for testing our application.

 ## Installation
 With node.js and npm installed, just run: